Wednesday, 27 January 2016

 In Summer 2015 I felt I was floating up like a hot air balloon.
 Not even gravity could hold me down, I had to ground myself.
 I've finally realised that I have been trying too hard with me, others and work - all with heartfelt intentions however.
 My entire aim is to better myself not be better than anyone else.
 You know, just to be a better human being by giving and receiving more.
 But being too trying with yourself, others and work could come with a loss, a loss of self-worth and truth.

 Looking back, I have pushed myself too hard to being a great person that I nearly forgot who matters.
 Which is me.
 There were times that I felt a bit lost within myself, perhaps because I was giving far too much of me away and I started to feel a bit fragmented from within.
 To the point that I felt I was being fake to myself and everything.
-The lesson here; - don't try to be someone you're not and force friendships.
+The lesson here; - don't try to be someone you're not and force friendships - let them be grow organically.
 A massive irritation because I aim to be my most authentic and unique self, like all of us.
 This was an unconscious decision due to a desperate and lonely situation stemming back to the end of 2013.
 Where my friends dwindled and I panicked and got quite depressed.
 A side effect of that, I lost a lot of confidence in myself and I remember printing off a wikiHow in making conversations and active listening, as I feared that I couldn't hold a conversation anymore.

 If you give too much away you can potentially disappear.
 Literally!
 I should have been saving a bit for me and respecting myself far more than I was.
 But you could say the issue is who and what you are giving out to that depletes you.
 The more you keep giving the more you build up expectations around you.
 Which can then be hard to maintain, again this being yourself, others and work.
 The more it is seen from you the more expectations build to continue those behaviours, which leads onto being taken for granted.
 Over the Summer I said that; enthusiasm is not a quantity, it is a quality.
 A rare and powerful gift that should be respected graciously.
 You cannot buy or sell it.